Home - Bookapy Book Preview

 Which considering it, was odd.
 He vaguely recalled, in his now-previous life, having serious sleep issues, subject to horrifying night terrors.
 Oft reluctant taking anyone to bed, however close, fearing unintentionally harming them.

-So how did he transition from that, to this, at the same time he was mysteriously transported to a far distant time, on a world utterly foreign to his own?
-It didn’t make any sense, thus he suspected whoever sent him back—because surely someone must have planned and executed it—also did things to his mind, though what, he hadn’t a clue.
+So how did he transition from that, to this, at the same time he was mysteriously transported to a far distant time, on a world utterly unlike his own?
+It didn’t make any sense, thus he suspected whoever sent him back—because someone must have planned and executed it—also did things to his mind, though what, he hadn’t a clue.
 Yet another thing to endless fret over, as if he didn’t have enough to worry about.

 Despite the various otherworldly nocturnal sounds, he didn’t perceive any as dangerous.
 If anything, he’d encourage the girls to pee around their campsites if they ever stayed overnight in the wild.
 The smell of humanity—or at least humanoids—was an effective deterrent.
 Just as a wild animal marking its territory, a designation to enter at their own risk, as mothers are often the most ferocious predators when attacked.
 Then again, given the terrifying creatures here, why should this tiny village represent any threat whatsoever?

 The other thing he noted, he could tell when he slept soundly.
-Opening his eyes, they burned and teared if not been firmly shut or partially cracked, thus exposed for hours.
+Opening his eyes, they burned and teared if not firmly shut or partially cracked, thus exposed for hours.

 As a result, his vision was blurry, teary and he’d either rub them or wash his face to clear it.
 Without an adequate water supplies, washing wasn’t an option.
 And rubbing only worsened irritants.